Terralego/django-geostore/doc/use.rst

 Relations
 =========

-* You can define relations between layers (and features)
+* You can define relations between layers (and linked features)

 .. warning::
     Compute relations need celery project and worker configured in your project.